Vincent Bugliosi: JFK assassination

 In 1986, Bugliosi played the part of prosecutor in an unscripted 21-hour mock television trial of Lee Harvey Oswald.
 His legal opponent, representing Oswald, was the well-known criminal defense attorney Gerry Spence.
 London Weekend Television sponsored the mock trial, which followed Texas criminal trial procedure.
-It also included a former Texas judge and a jury of U.S. citizens from the Dallas area which reviewed hundreds of exhibits and listened to witnesses who testified about the assassination.
+It also included a former Texas judge and a jury of U.S. citizens from the Dallas area who reviewed hundreds of exhibits and listened to witnesses who testified about the assassination.
 The jury found Oswald guilty.
 Spence remarked, "No other lawyer in America could have done what Vince did in this case."

 The program required extensive preparation by Bugliosi and inspired him to later write a comprehensive book on the subject of the assassination.
 His 1,612-page book with a CD-ROM containing an additional 958 pages of endnotes and 170 pages of source notes, Reclaiming History: The Assassination of President John F. Kennedy, was published in May 2007.
-His book examined the JFK assassination in detail and drew on a variety of sources; his findings were in line with those of the Warren Report, which concluded that Lee Harvey Oswald acted alone in the assassination of the 35th President.
-He called Reclaiming History his "magnum opus."
+His book examined the JFK assassination in detail and drew on a variety of sources; his findings were in line with those of the Warren Report, which concluded that Oswald acted alone.
+He called Reclaiming History his "magnum opus".
 The book won the 2008 Edgar Award for Best Fact Crime.

 A portion of the book was re-published in 2008 as Four Days in November: The Assassination of President John F. Kennedy, which became the basis of the 2013 film Parkland.

-The title of Reclaiming History derived from Bugliosi's belief that the history of the Kennedy assassination has been hijacked by conspiracy theories, the popularity of which, he asserted, has a pernicious and ongoing effect on American thought:
+The title of Reclaiming History derived from Bugliosi's belief that the history of the Kennedy assassination has been hijacked by JFK assassination conspiracy theories, the popularity of which he asserted had a pernicious and ongoing effect on American thought.

 Unless this fraud is finally exposed, the word believe will be forgotten by future generations and John F. Kennedy will have unquestionably become the victim of a conspiracy.
 Belief will have become unchallenged fact, and the faith of the American people in their institutions further eroded.
 If that is allowed to happen, Lee Harvey Oswald, a man who hated his country and everything for which it stands, will have triumphed even beyond his intent on that fateful day in November.

 — Vincent Bugliosi, Reclaiming History, p.1011.